 While a Life Scout, serve actively in your troop for six months in one or more of the following positions of responsibility in a Boy Scout troop.
 Patrol leader, assistant senior patrol leader, senior patrol leader, troop guide, Order of the Arrow troop representative, den chief, scribe, librarian, historian, quartermaster, junior assistant Scoutmaster, chaplain aide, instructor, webmaster, or outdoor ethics guide.
 It is important to know that assistant patrol leader and bugler are not approved positions of responsibility for Eagle rank.

 While a Life Scout, plan, develop, and give leadership to others in a service project helpful to any religious institution, any school, or your community.
 (The project must benefit an organization other than the Boy Scouts of America.)
 A project proposal must be approved by the organization benefiting from the effort, your Scoutmaster and unit committee, and the council or district before you start.
-You must use the Eagle Scout Service Project Workbook, BSA publication No. 512-927 January 2019 edition, in meeting this requirement.
-(To learn more about the Eagle Scout service project, see the Guide to Advancement, topics 22.214.171.124 through 126.96.36.199.)
+You must use the Eagle Scout Service Project Workbook, FEBRUARY 2022 edition, in meeting this requirement.
+(To learn more about the Eagle Scout service project, see the Guide to Advancement, topics 188.8.131.52 through 184.108.40.206.)

 Eagle Leadership Service Project